apptension/saas-boilerplate/services/docs/docs/features/graphql/subscriptions-mock-server.md

 ---
-id: graphql-subscriptions-mock-server
+id: subscriptions-mock-server
-title: GraphQL Subscriptions Mock Server
+title: Subscriptions Mock Server
 ---

 This tool is a development GraphQL server to mock and test your GraphQL Subscriptions connections.